-This book highlights public pessimism about the extent to which other people support greater gender equality as an underappreciated reason why laws may fail to change realities on the ground.
-Around the world, people tend to underestimate support for gender equality (Bursztyn et al. 2023).
-The extent to which this is the case, however, varies.
-I argue that the politics of how women’s rights have expanded in much of the Global South play a role in the extent to which gender norms are misperceived.
-Common paths to reform—in response to targeted feminist activism and international pressure, and often by autocrats for instrumental reasons—do not credibly signal that broader public opinion has evolved, while they often also raise the salience of conservative opposition to women’s rights.
-I further argue that misperceived gender norms have substantial onward consequences for how women’s rights are implemented, how activism and policymaking evolve, and how individuals react to the prospect of women breaking taboos and entering traditionally male fields like politics.
+Amid dramatic expansions in women’s formal rights around the world in recent decades and changing attitudes, people often do not think that others–especially men–support these changes.
+But They’re So Conservative highlights public pessimism about the extent to which men support greater gender equality as a puzzling and problematic phenomenon with roots in the politics of how women’s rights advance.
+I argue that common paths to reform–in response to targeted feminist activism and international pressure, and often by autocrats for instrumental reasons–do not credibly signal that broader public opinion has evolved, while they often also raise the salience of conservative opposition to women’s rights.
+Combatting pessimism is important: I argue that exaggerating patriarchy affects how women’s rights are implemented, how activism and policymaking evolve, and how individuals react to the prospect of women breaking taboos and entering traditionally male fields like politics.

 The book draws on elite interviews, focus groups, and four original surveys with embedded experiments conducted in Morocco from 2018 to 2023 to show how perceptions of society’s conservatism on gender issues affect and are affected by the adoption and implementation of women’s rights reforms.